+To gain insights into the distinct growth rate responses across strains, particularly the responses to different [O2], we used a dataset of annotated phytoplankton genomes from Omar et al. [62].
+We tabulated those genes encoding enzymes involved in DNA repair, present in at least one of the P.marinus study strains (Fig 9).

-Fig. 12 shows genes encoding DNA repair for P.marinus strains.
-As expected, P. marinus MED4 possesses the largest, most complete suite of genes encoding DNA repair enzymes, followed by P. marinus MIT9313.
-Conversely, P. marinus SS120 demonstrates the smallest genomic capacity for DNA repair.
-Prochlorococcus marinus MED4 and NATL2A were the only strains to possess a gene encoding deoxyribodipyrimidine photolyase (Fig. 12 and S5 Fig.), which, in the presence of blue light, is responsible for repairing DNA damaged by UV light [81].
-Prochlorococcus marinus MED4 was also the only strain to possesses a gene encoding DNA ligase, which uses ATP as a cofactor for DNA repair.
+Prochlorococcus marinus NATL2A and MED4 possess the largest, most complete suites of genes encoding DNA repair enzymes.
+Prochlorococcus marinus MED4 and NATL2A both possess a gene encoding deoxyribodipyrimidine photolyase (Fig 9 and S5), which, when activated by blue light, repairs DNA damaged by UV light [84].
+Prochlorococcus marinus MED4 was also the only strain to possess a gene encoding DNA repair ligase, which uses ATP as a cofactor for DNA repair.

-The absence of genes encoding deoxyribodipyrimidine photolyase and DNA ligase (ATP) in P. marinus MIT9313 and P. marinus SS120 explain why these two strains cannot tolerate growth under full [O2] and high light, found at the ocean surface.
-Furthermore, The protective effect of lower [O2], allowing these strains to grow at higher light, may relate in part to suppression of DNA damage when generation of Reactive Oxygen Species is suppressed at lower [O2].
-NATL2A, a clade LLI, has been found near the ocean surface during deep ocean mixing [82].
-Malmstrom et al. [82] attributes NATL2A tolerance to short exposures of high light to the presence of the genes encoding photolyase, a gene found in HL clades.
-The presence of deoxyribodipyrimidine photolyase and absence of DNA ligase (ATP) supports why NATL2A tolerates limited exposure to high light and why NATL2A is unable to fully repair damaged DNA.
-Prochlorococcus are highly susceptible to hydrogen peroxide (H2O2) toxicity as they lack genes which scavenge H2O2 molecules [48].
-The small cell size of Prochlorococcus allow the reactive oxygen species (ROS), H2O2, to cross the cell membrane [83]; however, accumulation of extracellular H2O2 remains toxic to Prochlorococcus [48,49].
+Conversely, P. marinus SS120 and MIT9313 lack genes encoding deoxyribodipyrimidine photolyase and DNA repair ligase (ATP), which may explain, in part, why these two strains cannot tolerate growth under full 250 µM [O2] and high light, as found at the ocean surface.
+Prochlorococcus marinus SS120 and MIT9313 do, in contrast, tolerate light levels representative of the near surface ocean at 25 µM [O2].
+Our growth rate experiments did not include wavebands in the UV range, so we do not know whether the absence of deoxyribodipyrimidine photolyase would inhibit the growth rates of P. marinus SS120 and MIT9313 under low [O2] if exposed to full spectrum, ocean surface light.
+The protective effects of lower [O2], allowing these strains to grow at higher light, likely relates in part to suppression of DNA damage when generation of Reactive Oxygen Species (ROS) is suppressed at lower [O2].
+NATL2A, a clade LLI, has been found near the ocean surface during deep ocean mixing [85] events.
+Malmstrom et al. [85] indeed attribute NATL2A tolerance of short exposures of high light to presence of genes encoding photolyase, also found in HL clades.
+The presence of deoxyribodipyrimidine photolyase but absence of DNA repair ligase (ATP) supports why NATL2A tolerates limited exposure to high light, but is unable to fully repair damaged DNA.
+Prochlorococcus marinus are highly susceptible to hydrogen peroxide (H2O2) toxicity as they lack genes which scavenge H2O2 molecules [51].
+The small cell size of P. marinus allow the ROS, H2O2, to cross the cell membrane [86]; however, accumulation of extracellular H2O2 remains toxic to P. marinus [51,52].

-Fig. 12: Genes encoding DNA repair enzymes.
+Fig 9.
+Genes encoding DNA repair enzymes.
 The y-axis represents Prochlorococcus marinus strains.
 The x-axis represents enzymes encoded for DNA repair found in at least one Prochlorococcus marinus strain in this study.
 Point size indicate gene counts.
-Figure was generated using a filtered subset of the annotated phytoplankton gene sequences dataset from Omar et al. [61].
+Figure was generated using a filtered subset of the annotated phytoplankton gene sequences dataset from Omar et al. [62].

-The potential for niche expansion into temperate regions by P. marinus varies depending on the season, which influences achieved underwater photoperiods and light levels.
-Temperate summer delivers 11 hours of blue waveband light underwater, above the photic threshold of 20 µmol photons m-2 s-1, while temperate spring/fall delivers 8 hours of blue waveband light underwater, photoperiod ranges which are permissive for growth of all three P. marinus.
-In contrast temperate winter delivers only about 2 h of blue waveband light underwater above the photic threshold, which precludes growth of MED4 and SS120, even if winter waters reached permissive temperatures.
-MIT9313 and SS120 will be excluded from near-surface growth niches by high PAR, unless OMZ zones extend to the near surface.

-Diverse P. marinus strains [5] differentially exploit potential photoregimes, both at the surface and deep in the water column.
+Diverse P. marinus strains [7] differentially exploit potential photoregimes, both at the surface and deeper in the water column.
 Some P. marinus strains grow under low oxygen environments, similar to OMZ.
-The LL clades we tested can function as ‘HL’ in oxygen environments of 25 µM, and as low as 2.5 µM, in the case of MIT9313.
+The LLII and LLIV clade representatives we tested can function as ‘HL’ in oxygen environments of 25 µM, and as low as 2.5 µM, in the case of MIT9313.